 8. Soak like the snow monkeys

 Traditional and beautiful, Yudanaka Seifu-So is a Japanese guest house dating back to the 1860’s.
-The surrounding nature is the stuff of legends – perhaps you’ve heard of the local snow monkeys who love a dip in the natural hot springs!
-The hostel is next level cosy, with four different types of bath, tea and heated blankets all waiting for you.
+One of the more unique places to stay in the world – the surrounding nature is the stuff of legends.
+Maybe you’ve heard of the local snow monkeys who love a dip in the natural hot springs?
+The hostel is next level cosy, with four different types of bath, tea and heated blankets on offer.

 9. Watch the sun set from a giant hammock